debnolte/saccade-onset_ERPs_of-face_perception_free-viewing_VR/README.md

-# saccade-onset ERPs of face perception during free-viewing in VR
+# Investigating saccade-onset ERPs of face perception during free-viewing in VR

 The code of the project was used to investigate saccade-onset compared to gaze-onset ERPs (Amme et al., 2024) of face perception in an immersive free-viewing virtual reality experiment.